miahela/Discord-Image-Downloader/README.md

 ```

 - `images`: (Optional) The number of images to download.
 Default: 40.
 - `messages`: (Optional) The number of messages to read.
 Default: 100.
-Must be between 1 and 100.

 Example: